Louis Crevier

-Louis Crevier (born May 4, 2001) is a Canadian professional ice hockey defenceman for the Chicago Blackhawks of the National Hockey League (NHL).
+Louis Crevier (born May 4, 2001) is a Canadian professional ice hockey player who is a defenceman for the Buffalo Sabres of the National Hockey League (NHL).

 Playing career

-Crevier played junior for the Chicoutimi Saguenéens and the Quebec Remparts in the Quebec Maritimes Junior Hockey League (QMJHL) and was selected by the Blackhawks in the seventh round, 188th overall, of the 2020 NHL Entry Draft.
-He signed with the Blackhawks in 2023 and made his debut on December 7, 2023, against the Anaheim Ducks.
+Crevier played junior for the Chicoutimi Saguenéens and the Quebec Remparts in the Quebec Maritimes Junior Hockey League (QMJHL) and was selected by the Blackhawks in the seventh-round, 188th overall, of the 2020 NHL entry draft.
+He signed with the Blackhawks in 2023 and made his debut on December 3, 2023, against the Minnesota Wild.
 On November 27, 2024, Crevier scored his first career NHL goal against the Dallas Stars.

+On June 23, 2026, Crevier alongside the 4th and 45th overall pick in the 2026 NHL entry draft were traded to the Buffalo Sabres in exchange for Bowen Byram and Jordan Greenway.